Takri script

 The Tākri script (Takri (Chamba): 𑚔𑚭𑚊𑚤𑚯; Takri (Jammu/Dogra): 𑠔𑠬𑠊𑠤𑠮; sometimes called Tankri 𑚔𑚭𑚫𑚊𑚤𑚯) is an abugida writing system of the Brahmic family of scripts.
 It is derived from the Sharada script formerly employed for Kashmiri.
 It is the sister script of Laṇḍā scripts.
-It is another variant of Dogra Takri (also known as Dogra Akkhar) employed in Jammu region.
-Chamba Takri was considered by Grierson as the standard form of Takri, primarily because it was the first variety that was developed for print.
-In addition to Chamba and Dogra, there are numerous varieties, “with each Hill State or tract having its own style.”
-Until the late 1940s, the adapted version of the script (called Dogri, Dogra or Dogra Akkhar) was the official script for writing Dogri in the princely state of Jammu and Kashmir and for Kangri, Chambyali and Mandyali in Himachal Pradesh.
-However, the Takri script used in the Sirmour in Himachal Pradesh and Jaunsar-Bawar region has some distinction.
+It has another variant Dogra Takri (also known as Dogra Akkhar) employed in Jammu region.
+There are numerous varieties present throughout Himachal Pradesh.
+Until the late 1940s, the adapted version of the script (called Dogri, Dogra or Dogra Akkhar) was the official script for writing Punjabi in the princely state of Jammu and Kashmir.
+Throughout the history, different kingdoms of what now forms Himachal Pradesh used their own variety to maintain their records.
+The Takri script used in Sirmour in Himachal Pradesh and in the adjacent region of Jaunsar-Bawar in Uttarakhand has some distinction.

 History

-The Takri alphabet developed through the Devāśeṣa stage of the Sharada script from the 14th-18th centuries and is found mainly in the Hill States such as Chamba and surrounding areas, where it is called Chambyali, and in Jammu Division, where it is known as Dogri.
+The Takri alphabet developed through the Devāśeṣa stage of the Sharada script from the 14th-18th centuries and is found mainly in the Hill States such as Chamba and surrounding areas.
 The local Takri variants got the status of official scripts in some of the Punjab Hill States, and were used for both administrative and literary purposes until the 19th century.
 After 1948, when Himachal Pradesh was established as an administrative unit, the local Takri variants were replaced by Devanagari.